AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 17. Set the referer.

     ApsaraVideo Player SDK for Android provides the `PlayerConfig` class for you to set the request referer.
 You can implement access control by setting referers in the blacklist or whitelist in the ApsaraVideo VOD console.
-The following code provides an example:
+Sample code:

     ```
     // Query the configuration.
     PlayerConfig config = mAliyunVodPlayer.getConfig();
     // Set the referer.
     config.mReferrer = referrer;
-    .... // Set other parameters.
+    ....// Set other parameters.
       // Specify the settings for the player.
     mAliyunVodPlayer.setConfig(config);
     ```

 18. Set the UserAgent.

     ApsaraVideo Player SDK for Android provides the `PlayerConfig` class for you to set the request UserAgent.
 After you set the UserAgent, the UserAgent information is contained in the requests from the player.
-The following code provides an example:
+Sample code:

     ```
     // Query the configuration.
     PlayerConfig config = mAliyunVodPlayer.getConfig();
     // Set the UserAgent.
     config.mUserAgent = "Required UserAgent";
-    .... // Set other parameters.
+    ....// Set other parameters.
       // Specify the settings for the player.
     mAliyunVodPlayer.setConfig(config);
     ```

 19. Set the network timeout period and the number of retries.

     You can use the `PlayerConfig` class to set the network timeout period and the number of retries for the player.
-The following code provides an example:
+Sample code:

     ```
     // Query the configuration.